 Infections and Bacteria

-Indoor gardens need to be healthy and free of infections and bacteria.
+Indoor gardening demands the plants to be healthy and free of infections and bacteria.
 To do so, you have to know what these are and how to get rid of them right away.
 If you suspect an infection, there are some organic solutions and fungicides that will help you solve this problem.